AMANREVANKAR/IRIS_2022_AMANREV_221IT007/README.md

 - Admin can see all the suggestion given by the users and try improving his quality of the food,

 - Admin also gets the feature to deallocate the user from the mess

+## Unimplemented/planned Features
+-notification when there is insufficient balance

 ### video links